VirtualPlantLab/PlantSimEngine.jl/docs/src/extending/implement_a_model.md

 ### The method

-The models are implemented in a function named after the process and a "!\_" as a suffix.
-The exclamation point is used in Julia to tell users the function is mutating, *i.e.* it modifies its input.
+The models are implemented by adding a method for its type to the [`run!`](@ref) function.
+The exclamation point at the end of the function name is used in Julia to tell users that the function is mutating, *i.e.* it modifies its input.

-Your implementation should always modify the input status and return nothing.
-This ensures that models compute fast.
-The "_" suffix is used to tell users that this is the internal implementation, which is only used by modelers.

-Remember that PlantSimEngine only exports the generic functions of the processes to users because they are the one that handles every other details, such as checking that the object is correctly initialized, and applying the computations over objects and time-steps.
-This is nice because as a developer you don't have to deal with those details, and you can just concentrate on your implementation.

-However, you have to remember that if your model calls another one, you'll have to use the internal implementation directly to avoid the overheads of the generic functions (you don't want all these checks).

-So if you want to implement a new light interception model, you have to make your own method for the `light_interception!_` function.
+The function takes six arguments:

+- the type of your model
+- models: a `ModelList` object, which contains all the models of the simulation
+- status: a `Status` object, which contains the current values (*i.e.* state) of the variables for **one** time-step (e.g. the value of the plant LAI at time t)
+- meteo: (usually) an `Atmosphere` object, or a row of the meteorological data, which contains the current values of the meteorological variables for **one** time-step (*e.g.* the value of the PAR at time t)
+- constants: a `Constants` object, or a `NamedTuple`, which contains the values of the constants for the simulation (*e.g.* the value of the Stefan-Boltzmann constant)
+- extras: any other object you want to pass to your model.
+This is for advanced users, and is not used in this example.
+Note that it is used to pass the `Node` when simulating a MultiScaleTreeGraph.

+Your implementation can use any variables or parameters in these objects.
+The only thing you have to do is to make sure that the variables you use are defined in the `Status` object, the meteorology, and the `Constants` object.

+The variables you use from the `Status` must be declared as inputs of your model.
+And the ones you modify must be declared as outputs.
+We'll that below.

 !!! warning
+    Models implementations are done for **one** time-step by design.
+If you want to implement a model that uses the previous time-step, you'll have to do it yourself.
+This is because the `Status` object only contains the current values of the variables, and not the previous ones.
+This is by design, because it enforces a clear definition of the models, and avoids the user to make mistakes.
+If you really need to use the previous time-step, you can add a variable to the `Status` object that contains the previous value(s) of the variable you want to use (*e.g.* LAI_prev).
+Note that it is not recommended though.
+If you're not convinced by this approach, ask yourself how the plant knows the value of *e.g.* LAI from 15 days ago.
+It doesn't.
+It only knows its current state.
+Most of the time-sensitive variables really are just an accumulation of values until a threshold anyway.

+`PlantSimEngine` then automatically deals with every other detail, such as checking that the object is correctly initialized, applying the computations over objects and time-steps.
+This is nice because as a developer you don't have to deal with those details, and you can just concentrate on your model implementation.

+!!! warning
-    We need to import all the functions we need to use or extend, so Julia knows we are extending the methods from PlantSimEngine, and not defining our own functions.
-To do so, we prefix the said functions by the package name, or import them before *e.g.*:
-    `import PlantSimEngine: inputs_, outputs_`
+    You need to import all the functions you want to extend, so Julia knows your intention of adding a method to the function from PlantSimEngine, and not defining your own function.
+To do so, you have to prefix the said functions by the package name, or import them before *e.g.*: `import PlantSimEngine: inputs_, outputs_`

 So let's do it!
 Here is our own implementation of the light interception for a `ModelList` component models:

 ```@example usepkg
-function light_interception!_(::Beer, models, status, meteo, constants, extras)
+function run!(::Beer, models, status, meteo, constants, extras)
     status.PPFD =
         meteo.Ri_PAR_f *
         exp(-models.light_interception.k * status.LAI) *